-The recipe yields four cups of sauce, and you can freeze whatever is left over.
+The recipe yields four cups of sauce.
 Towards the end of the summer my freezer is lined with mason jars of fresh tomato sauce so I have it to enjoy all fall and winter long.
 This tomato sauce soothes my soul, and I hope it helps yours too.
 Another way I like to preserve summer tomatoes is by slow roasting them in olive oil.

 - 1 tablespoon olive oil